panisonic1996/Sales-EDA-Analysis/README.md

 This is a project to analyze the sales of a major retailer from 2010 to 2020.

 First, the dataset was cleaned up, new characteristics and columns were added.
-Then the analysis of sales by regions, years, product requirements, etc. was carried out, the results were visualized (using matplotlib and seaborn)
+Then the analysis of sales by regions, years, product requirements, etc. was carried out, the results were visualized (using matplotlib and seaborn).

-After analyzing the dataset, it was found:
+##### :bar_chart: After analyzing the dataset, it was found:
  - Between 2010 and 2019, there is no significant difference in sales volume, in 2020 sales volume decreased relative to previous periods.
  - The largest sales markets are Europe and Sub-Saharan Africa, the smallest - North America.
  - Online and offline volumes differ slightly.